 Based on what we have learnt from years of research into apples and tomatoes — that commercially bred varieties contain reduced levels of beneficial compounds — we will not "breed" these orange tomatoes, cross them or in any other way artificially manipulate them.

 However we will encourage members of our community to become part of this next phase of the research – to actively participate by growing these plants with love.
 This is the most important ingredient that we can share, along with our intention to be open to these plants further evolving, so that their fruits will contain the very best qualities for human health and wellbeing.
 In this way we wish to create through our positive intention, and to allow the consequences to freely manifest.

 Invitation to New Zealand Tomato Growers

 We invite keen tomato growers to join us and be part of our ongoing tomato research.

-The Heritage Food Crops Research Trust has completed 7 years of research into heirloom tomatoes.
-This has culminated with the finding of 12 varieties that contain a better form of lycopene (known as tetra-cis-lycopene) that has been shown in studies in the United States to be 2.5 times more efficiently absorbed by the body than the all-trans-lycopene found in red tomatoes.
-The tetra-cis-lycopene is found in certain golden orange heirloom tomatoes and the Trust had imported seed of these varieties for its research.
+The Heritage Food Crops Research Trust began researching heirloom tomatoes in 2007.
+This has culminated with the finding of varieties that contain a better form of lycopene (known as tetra-cis-lycopene) that has been shown in studies in the United States to be 2.5 times more efficiently absorbed by the body than the all-trans-lycopene found in red tomatoes.
+The tetra-cis-lycopene is found in certain golden orange heirloom tomatoes and the Trust has imported seed of these varieties for its research.

 Lycopene that can be absorbed, finds its way into the blood where because it is a powerful antioxidant, it protects cells and essential fatty acids ("the good fats") against oxidation.